 Kory currently boasts over 65K streams on Spotify, 43K streams on Youtube and her music can also currently be heard on Sirius XM.

 In addition to the music Kory has been on music conference panels (Niagara Music Week), published articles on ‘How to Make it in the Music Industry’ (FYI Music News), and is a Motivational Speaker.

 “I'm a very positive person and always trying to motivate people.
-One of the things I do is also motivational speaking.
 So that's what the songs became about — love and living a life of loving people, loving yourself, and finding happiness by being genuine and true to who you are.
-The important thing to me is to use music in such a way that it affects people in a positive way.”
+The important thing to me is to use music in such a way that it positively affects people.”

 Look out for a new single from Kory 'Love Revolution' coming on June 18th, 2020.

 For interviews, photos, bookings or more info, contact: